Reconstruction of cracks in Calder\'on's inverse conductivity problem using energy comparisons: Introduction

 For an integer $d\geq 2$, let $\Omega$ be a bounded Lipschitz domain in $\R^d$ with connected complement, and let $\Gamma\subseteq \partial \Omega$ be a non-empty relatively open subset.
 In the presence of a collection of cracks, $D$, and an imposed boundary current, $f$ on $\Gamma$, the steady state voltage potential, $u$, satisfies

-We ``ground" $u$ by requiring that $\int_\Gamma u\,\di S = 0$. $D_0$ are those cracks in the collection $D$ that are perfectly insulating, and $D_\infty$ are those that are perfectly conducting, $D=D_0\cup D_\infty$.
+We ``ground" $u$ by requiring that $\int_\Gamma u\,\di S = 0$.
+The condition on $D_0$ must be satisfied on both sides of $D_0$. $D_0$ are those cracks in the collection $D$ that are perfectly insulating, and $D_\infty$ are those that are perfectly conducting, $D=D_0\cup D_\infty$.
 Note that the constants on different connected components of $D_\infty$ will generally be different (and determined by the integral conditions). $\nu$ denotes the outer unit normal on $\partial\Omega$ and $n$ denotes a unit normal on $D$.
 We use $[\, v \,]$ to denote the jump of a function $v$ across $D$, relative to the normal vector $n$, with the convention that $[\, v\,]= v_--v_+$, where $v_-$ is the trace (on $D$) taken from that part of $\Omega$, which $n$ points away from, and $v_+$ is the trace (on $D$) taken from that part of $\Omega$, which $n$ points into.
 The imposed boundary current satisfies

 where $\inner{\,\cdot\,,\,\cdot\,}$ is the usual $L^2(\Gamma)$ inner product. $\gamma_0$ is a known background conductivity coefficient, which is defined in all of $\Omega$.

 For the major part of our analysis it suffices that $\gamma_0\in L^\infty(\Omega)$ with $\essinf(\gamma_0)>0$.
 However, at certain points we crucially assume that the conductivity equation $\nabla \cdot(\gamma_0 \nabla v)=0$ has a weak unique continuation property (UCP) on connected open subsets of $\Omega$ and also from Cauchy data on $\Gamma$, see e.g.~\cite[Definition~3.3]{Garde2020}.
 For $d=2$ the UCP follows directly \cite{Alessandrini2012}, while in higher dimensions this requires some regularity of $\gamma_0$ such as $\gamma_0$ being Lipschitz continuous or piecewise analytic \cite{Jerison85,KohnVogelius85,Miller74}.
 At one particular point (Lemma \ref{lemma:nontrivial}) we require additional $C^2$ regularity, namely to ensure that the given cracks cannot be invisible to all possible boundary measurements.
 However, if it turns out that the visibility can be shown for a lower regularity (still satisfying the UCP) then the proofs of our main results adapt to this.